INULTUS - Claude Code, for your servers. With a leash.

 Can Inultus run in a fully air-gapped environment?

 Yes.
-The custom Qwen model can run on-premises.
+The coding model can run on-premises via llama.cpp.
 No external API calls, no data leaving your network.
 Zero external dependencies.
+The knowledge layer (PyInfra docs, regulations, examples) ships as a versioned tarball you swap in.

 What does it integrate with?

-Inultus manages any server reachable via SSH: bare metal, VMs, multi-cloud (AWS, GCP, Azure, Hetzner, Scaleway).
-SSO for authentication.
-MCP server for integration with external AI clients.
+Inultus manages any server reachable via SSH: bare metal, VMs, on-prem hypervisors.
+Inventory sync from Netbox, VMware Cloud Director, VMware vCenter, and Proxmox in v0; OpenStack, Foreman/Katello, and MAAS in Release 1.
+OIDC SSO for authentication.
+CLI and MCP server for external automation in Release 1.
 PocketBase API for custom integrations.

 How is this different from Ansible?